 C products are the ones that will be self-sustaining.
 Keep an eye on them, so you have a good amount of stock, but don’t spend too much time worrying about them.

 B products are products you’ll want to keep your eye on.
 Be wary of letting them move into the category of Obsolete Inventory.
 It’s best for your business if you can give them a push to sell more frequently or just to maintain consistent sales so that you can predict inventory changes.

 Using Inventory Management Tools = More Profits

-Another way that a warehouse merchandising inventory businesses can become more profitable is by using inventory management software.
+Another way that a warehouse merchandising inventory business can become more profitable is by using inventory management software.
 Some of the largest e-commerce companies have been able to build their business on the back of a great inventory management system.

 All warehouses and e-commerce businesses could benefit from using an inventory management system.
 We have the perfect system for you that is specifically set up for your merchandise inventory needs.
 TopShelf by Scout is an innovative inventory solution.

 The system easily integrates with other accounting, sales, and business tools that you’re already using.
 Contact us today for a quote based on the size of your business and the needs you might have.
 We also offer free demos that allow you to see the product in action.
 We can’t wait to hear from you!